podefero/VirtualAssembler/README.md

-To build and run Google Tests run
+To build tests and main program run:
-./buildAndRunTest.sh
+./build.sh

-To build project run
+This will create a build folder which contains output file for main program named main_prog in build/ and a output file for test in build/tests named tests

-./buildProject.sh
+To run main_prog run these commands: cd build

-Then run
+./main_prog <filePath>

-./main
+To run tests (assuming you are in build folder) cd tests

-The project logic is in binary_converter.cpp the dirver is main.cpp.
+./tests